 Recently, the Heisman Trophy winner has been a quarterback who has had the ability to not only throw the ball effectively, but torch defenses on the ground as well.
 Cam Newton was no different when he won the award as the top football player during the 2010 college football season.

-In his only season with the Auburn Tigers after spending time at Blinn College in Texas, Newton led his team to a perfect record (14-0) and the second National Championship in school history.
+In his only season with the Auburn Tigers after spending time at the University of Florida and Blinn College in Texas, Newton led his team to a perfect record (14-0) and the second National Championship in school history.
 How did the NFL All-Pro quarterback work his way from Division I football, down to a junior college, and back up to become an all-time great Heisman winner?

 Beginning his college career with the Florida Gators and sitting behind Tim Tebow for his freshman season, things didn't exactly go as planned for Newton.
 He was caught cheating multiple times, including putting his own name on another student's paper without his knowledge.
 He was also caught buying a stolen laptop.

 He also had to go through controversy at Auburn University with questions about a pay-for-play scandal involving his father, Cecil Newton, trying to get money from schools in return for his son signing a National Letter of Intent.

 The reason this is important is because with these lows, the success he eventually had is that much sweeter.
 In late December 2009, Newton committed to playing for the Tigers, and the rest is history.

 With 2,854 passing yards and 30 passing touchdowns to just seven interceptions paired with 1,473 rushing yards and 20 rushing touchdowns, Newton posted one of the best single seasons by college football player ever.